ertis-research/kafka-ml/README.md

 namespace `kafkaml`.
 The UI will be available at http://localhost/ .
 You can continue with the [Usage](#usage) section to see how you can use Kafka-ML!

-For a more advanced installation, please refer to the [installation guide](kustomize/README.md)
+For a more advanced installation, please refer to the [kustomization guide](kustomize/README.md)

 ### Troubleshooting
 Depending of Kubernetes and Docker version, there is a possibility that some errors may be encountered due to lack of permissions during the deployment of models for training and inference.
 In order to solve this,  The `permissions-fix.yaml` file is given in the repository.
 You just need to create the new resources using `kubectl apply -f permissions-fix.yaml`, giving permissions in that namespace.
 (Default: `kafkaml`)